-Psychological preoperative assessment and the quality of life showed no significant differences between the scores obtained by females and males, of different ages or comparing patients treated by mono or bimaxillary surgery.
+Psychological preoperative assessment and the QoL showed no significant differences between the scores obtained by females and males, of different ages or comparing patients treated by mono- or bimaxillary surgery.

 Results of the psychological assessment showed that all patients had at least one negative response.
-Nevertheless, only 26.67% of patients had more than 50% of negative responses-Group 1, in the initial psychological assessment, which suggests risk of Body Dysmorphic

-Disorder (BDD).
-However high percentage (73.33%) of patients had more than 50% of positive responses -Group 2.
+Nevertheless, only 26.67% of patients had more than 50% of negative responses - Group 1, in the initial psychological assessment, which suggests risk of BDD.
+However, high percentage (73.33%) of patients had more than 50% of positive responses - Group 2.